flashsherlock/fMRIdata/README.md

 ## PPI
 Analyze the connectivity between amygdala and FFA/STS

+## Cluster
+Restrict the ROI to be continuous and guarantee the activation to stimulus is positive.

 ## learning
 Stores some of the files and notes during learning.